JungleDome/MineArmy/README.md

 ## Features
 - Vue based control panel
 - Event based communication between control panel & bot cluster
-- Reloadable bot plugins (*No more spamming join message in your  server*)
+- Hot reload bot plugins (*No more spamming join message in your server*)
 - Spawn as many bot you like
 - Control your bot cluster from browser